-For the Film and Video and Animation students, India being a country so much in love with stories and its influence shouldn’t we look into the storylines of Puranas and find out why did their story proceed in that way?
-It moves ahead and branches and comes together again joining a thread it had left open to keep tying knots as it moves ahead… Why it appears realistic half-way and becomes symbolic again?
+For the Film and Video and Animation students, What are the differences in the ways story-telling was done in ancient India?
+Eg. The storyline of Puranas moves ahead and branches and comes together again joining a thread it had left open to keep tying knots as it moves ahead.
+Why it appears realistic half-way and becomes symbolic again?
 Were they doing it consciously to create a message or that was the poetic ways preferred those days?
 Why does one story have so many versions?
 Is it misleading or interesting with that aspect?
 What are the other ways of story-telling and how did it evolve or start to mingle with time to adapt to changes?
 How do these stories still influence?

-Likewise, it is important that we know the background before we set out to doing our own projects.
-This will help a designer be more geared to understand his own country and the people who he would be designing for.
+Overall, it is important that we know the background before we set out as designers to do our own projects.
+This will help a student be more geared to understand his own country and the people who he would be designing for.
 It is so obvious that an effort to help grow this understanding should take place.

 This should not create a misunderstanding, however, that we should only adapt to “Indian ways”.
 Moreover, a study as such will only reveal that there is nothing like that in a country like India which through its own history has been so adaptive to different styles and ideas time and again.
 In fact a closer understanding to its ever-evolving spirit will help a designer take it ahead and create that blend in a more conscious way.